 If you are interested in promoting fair housing and helping hardworking Houstonians to obtain or retain safe, quality, affordable housing, here's how you can help.

 We believe the people who help drive our economy-as small business owners, entrepreneurs, service works, and rising professionals should be able to live close to where they work.
 It is better for their families and better for the neighborhood.
 People are more invested in the places they both work and live.

 Please join our effort to build stronger neighborhoods and better opportunities for all, and strengthen [neighborhood].

 Join [organization name] and become a community leader for a stronger [neighborhood].

 Sign up for our updates.
+We

-We periodically share information with our neighbors about upcoming opportunities to be a part of local conversations on how we want [neighborhood] to grow and improve.
+periodically share information with

+our neighbors about upcoming opportunities to be a part of local conversations on how we want [neighborhood] to grow and improve.
 We would love your feedback and participation!

-2 Share this information with your friends and neighbors and ask them to join with you in ensuring that [neighborhood] remains affordable and safe for everyone.
-Letter to Local Officials For local officials to act in support of new affordable homes, they need to know their constituents support new, quality affordable homes.
-One way to demonstrate support is through a letter-writing campaign This document provides an example of what a letter could look like for communuty members interested in keeping their neighborhoods affordable.
-Business Storefront Signs It is not only neighbors who stand to benefit from affordable homes; increasing Houston's affordability supports local businesses by sustaining diverse jobs and wage levels in addition to attracting and retaining higherquality workers - all of which are critical to the long-term success of a city.
+Share this information with your friends and neighbors and ask them to join with you in ensuring that [neighborhood] remains affordable and safe for everyone.

+Letter to Local Officials

+For local officials to act on behalf of new affordable homes, they need to know their constituents support new, quality affordable homes.
+One way to demonstrate support is through a letter-writing campaign

+This document provides an example of what a letter could look like for neighborhood residents interested in keeping their neighborhoods affordable.

+Business Storefront Signs

+It is not only neighbors who stand to benefit from affordable homes; increasing Houston's affordability supports local businesses by sustaining diverse jobs and wage levels in addition to attracting and retaining higher-quality workers - all of which are critical to the long-term success of a city.

 To demonstrate support for and the economic value of affordable homes, we've provided templates for signs local businesses can feature in their storefronts in support of affordable homes.

 As supporters organize in neighborhoods, they can provide standardized or customized signage to supportive businesses.
 These signs can be distributed throughout the approval process, but with a priority for the earliest phases of engagement to maximize their effectiveness and impact.

-Support our Staff, Support Affordable Homes

-Housina

-<text><text><text><text><text><text><text>
+Dear [Addressee],

-Dear [Addressee], I am writing in support of the proposed affordable home(s) [or development name] in our neighborhood.
+I am writing in support of the proposed affordable home(s) [or development name] in our neighborhood.

 We live in Houston because of the opportunities the city provides and want to ensure that this is an opportunity afforded to all who live here.

 As a city, we are facing a housing affordability crisis, and one of the most important actions we can take to address that crisis is to build more affordable homes.
 As a leader in diversity and industry, it is important Houston be a leader in affordable housing and build homes all income levels can afford in any neighborhood they choose.

 I look forward to contributing my voice and learning more as the conversation about this affordable development continues in the coming months.
 In the meantime, I wanted you to know how important this issue is to me, and I hope we can work together to build a stronger, more affordable Houston.

-Thank you for your time, John Doe Housing Developer [Business Name] WE SUPPORT A More Affordable Houston
+Thank you for your time,

+John Doe Housing Developer